Saul Holiff

-After he quit as Cash's manager in 1973 he retired from show business and enrolled at the University of Victoria, where he obtained a bachelor's degree in history.
+After Holiff quit as Cash's manager in 1973, he retired from show business.
+He enrolled at the University of Victoria, and earned a bachelor's degree in history.

-Holiff committed suicide on March 17, 2005, in Nanaimo, British Columbia.
+Holiff died by suicide on March 17, 2005, in Nanaimo, British Columbia.

+Honours and legacy

 In 2018 he was awarded a posthumous lifetime achievement award at the Forrest City London Music Awards.

+The Holiff family archives, which include materials related to Holiff's management of Johnny Cash and the documentary My Father and the Man in Black', are held at the University of Victoria Libraries Special Collections and University Archives.